Skip to main content

 Recommended Workflow

-1. Run rafter agent scan before every commit
+1. Run rafter secrets before every commit

 2. Configure pre-commit hooks for automation